 - More than 600 million people in Africa live on less than 2 dollars a day.

-- Economic growth often harms the environment.
+- Classic economic initiatives often harm the environment.

 - Aid projects end when the money is spent – new projects need new money.